open-telemetry/opentelemetry-js/doc/metrics.md

 While name and measurement are the minimum required to record a metric measurement, most of the time they will not be enough information on their own to effectively observe an application.
 To solve this, OpenTelemetry uses _Metric Attributes_.
-Metric attributes are object with string keys and string values which add more context to the measurement.
+Metric attributes are an object with (non-empty) string keys and values which add more context to the measurement.

 For example, when you are measuring the number of inflight requests, you might want to be able to count the number of POST, or GET requests.
-You can add the a metric attribute for `http.method` to allow more flexibility when leveraging your metric measurement like in Grafana dashboards.
+You can add the a metric attribute for `http.request.method` to allow more flexibility when leveraging your metric measurement like in Grafana dashboards.

+> [!WARNING]
+> Simple attributes values (string, number, boolean) SHOULD be used whenever possible.
+> Using complex attribute values (arrays, nested objects, etc.) can have significant
+> negative performance overhead on the Metrics SDK, and possibly on observability backends.
+> As well, for performance reasons, the OTel JS Metrics SDK does *not* guard against
+> unserializable values (e.g. a BigInt, a circular reference).
+> Incorrect usage can *crash* the application.

 ### Semantic Conventions